 A Free Service For The Local and Global Community

-iPUNIX offers you a range of ways to get involved and be heard.
-Explore iPUNIX's and the well-known global Linux communities, including the Firefox Internet Browser and Thunderbird a free email client.
-Furthermore iPUNIX helps you to obtain free of any cost operating system such as Android, Google Chrome, Ubuntu, or Mint Linux.
+Further to the above, iPUNIX offers a range of ways to get involved and be heard.
+Explore iPUNIX's and the well-known global Linux communities, including the Firefox Internet Browser and Thunderbird a free email client. iPUNIX helps you to obtain free of any cost operating system such as Android, Google Chrome, Ubuntu, or Mint Linux.
 Join the Oracle User Group and the newer fast-growing communities based on social media including Facebook and Linkedin.
 Million of members strong, the Open Source Community Network is the world's largest interactive community of software developers.
 Download software and code, read technical articles and documentation, share with your friends, and get up to speed on industry-standard technologies such as Linux and Java.

 The Difference Between Free and Open-Source Software